 My research is focused on ecological recovery of forested and grassland ecosystems after both natural and anthropogenic disturbance agents including:

 My teaching interests include anything to do with plants, statistics, conservation biology, and all levels of ecology.
-I am not teaching while on sabbatical from Fall 2020-Winter 2021.

 A brief introduction to my teaching philosophy: